 The Not So Secret Life of an American Teenager: Senior Year

-The greatest certainty is time itself and that time will inevitably continue whether we decide to go on with it or not.
+The greatest certainty is time itself.
+That time will inevitably continue whether we decide to go on with it or not.
 At a mere eighteen years of age, I am at a sharp point near the beginning of my timeline.
 Yet I feel as if I have already lived a million lives.
 As I focus on my adolescent years and this particular moment in time, I find that there lies great triumph in the beginnings and endings that are quickly approaching.
-Classes that used to be filled with rigor now hold no meaning as our college acceptances and denials flood in, causing a stir of emotion and excitement for the next daunting steps into adulthood.
+Classes that used to be filled with rigor now hold no meaning.
+Our college acceptances and denials flood in.
+It cause a stir of emotion and excitement for the next daunting steps into adulthood.
 Cap and gown orders are being placed, prom is being planned, and roommate connections are being made in anticipation of the end of the era of childhood.

 My college decision has been made, my room and roommates have been selected.
 And football season tickets have been bought in preparation for the life I am about to begin.

 Yet I remain here, in my childhood room, attending my familiar high school classes with all of the same faces I have grown up with, as if there is no upcoming transformation approaching in each of our lives.
 The only constant between my past and future self is the presence of my family.
 Yet even that will be forced to endure the trials of distance.
 I am lost in a constant battle between wishing to move forward towards this next step in my young adult life and yearning for nothing more than to press pause or rewind and take in the sweet delicacies of my fleeting childhood for the few moments that remain.